dganbold/deep_reinforcement_learning/MADDPG/Tennis/docs/Report.md

 ## Implementation
-The baseline code from [[Github]](https://github.com/dganbold/deep_reinforcement_learning/tree/master/DDPG) which intended for solving Unity's Reacher problem.
+The baseline code from DDPG Implementation [[Github]](https://github.com/dganbold/deep_reinforcement_learning/tree/master/DDPG) which intended for solving Unity's Reacher problem.

-In this project, single-agent DDPG algorithm is extended to multi-agent DDPG for Unity's Tennis environment [[Github]](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis), [[Youtube]](https://www.youtube.com/watch?v=RDaIh7JX6RI&feature=youtu.be) and hyperparameters are tuned.
+In this project, single-agent DDPG algorithm is extended to multi-agent DDPG for [Unity's Tennis environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) and hyperparameters are tuned.

 ## Hyperparameter tuning
 Bayesian Optimization based software framework [Optuna](https://optuna.org/) is used it as hyperparameter tuning.